-BA 300 Principles of Finance (3)
+BA 300 Finance (3)

 Asset management, short-term and long-term financing, capital structure, cost of capital and capital budgeting.
-Prerequisites: ACC 201 and MTH 161 with a grade of C- or better; ACC 202 and MTH 201, which can be taken concurrently.
+Prerequisites: ACC 202, MTH 161 (or MTH 171) with a C- or better, and MTH 201.

-BA 302 Applied Quantitative Management Techniques (3)
+BA 302 Applied Quantitative Business Techniques (3)

 Exposure to and practice in the use of mathematical tools for aiding managerial decision-making in the corporate and public sectors.
 Topics include mathematical modeling, linear and nonlinear programming, network analysis, simulation and other topics at the instructor's discretion.
-Prerequisites: MTH 161 and MTH 201 both with a grade of "C-" or better required..
+Prerequisites: MTH 161 (or MTH 171) and MTH 201 both with a grade of "C-" or better.